sfzhou5678/PolyEncoder/README.md

 Different with the original paper, this experiment uses a **bert-small-uncased** model (from https://github.com/sfzhou5678/PretrainedLittleBERTs or https://storage.googleapis.com/bert_models/2020_02_20/all_bert_models.zip) rather than the **bert-base**.
 Besides, this experiment only uses **batch_size =32, max_length = 128, and max_history=4** (which means select up to 4 context texts).
 All these settings lead to lower results but faster training speed.
 One can modify these settings for a better result.

+## Some Improvements
+- Thanks to [@chijames](https://github.com/chijames), this [implementation](https://github.com/chijames/Poly-Encoder) is closer to the original paper and has achieved better performance.

+BTW, If you have any suggestions or questions, please feel free to reach me out!